 Recent high school graduates will be required to complete a First Semester Advising session.
 For more information, visit Getting Started at the Admissions website or contact the Admissions Office at 443-412-2109.

 Students should submit their official SAT/ACT scores to the Admissions Office.
 Students who have not completed College Level English or Math, nor earned qualifying SAT or ACT scores, may be referred to the Test Center to complete the Academic Skills Assessment.
 The table below indicates the exemptions for taking the Academic Skills Assessment:

 Assessment scores, SAT scores and ACT scores are valid for a period of two years.
 If you do not begin the appropriate course sequence within the two-year time period, you must repeat the assessment.
 Assessment results may restrict you from registering for college-level classes.

 Students may retest 24 hours after the initial test.
 After two attempts within a two year period a $25 proctoring fee will be assigned for all subsequent attempts.
 For more information visit the Test Center website or contact the Test Center at 443-412-2352.

-All Continuing Education Certificate-Seeking students planning to register for English and/or a math course must have the related skill assessment.
-Contact the Continuing Education Department to find out the required assessments needed to register for classes.
+All Community Education Certificate-Seeking students planning to register for English and/or a math course must have the related skill assessment.
+Contact the Community Education division to find out the required assessments needed to register for classes.

 The College is authorized under federal law to consider applications for enrollment of non-immigrant alien students in the F-1 visa status.
-Prospective students must satisfy academic, College admission requirements as well as requirements for the certificate of eligibility (I-20 Form) prior to applying for the F-1 Student Visa.
+Prospective students must satisfy academic, College admission requirements as well as requirements for the certificate of eligibility (Form I-20) prior to applying for the F-1 Student Visa.
 The College reserves the right to determine the requirements for enrollment.
 Application deadlines are as follows: